 Poultry and Eggs

 Choose lean poultry like skinless chicken breasts and turkey cutlets.
-A 3-ounce chicken breast has 31 grams, more than half the protein you need each day.
-An egg has 6 grams.
+A 3-ounce grilled chicken breast has 25 grams, more than half the protein you need each day.
+A large egg has about 6 grams.
 Research suggests that an egg a day doesn't raise heart disease chances in healthy people.
 But if you have high cholesterol, heart disease, or diabetes, check with your doctor or dietitian about how much cholesterol-rich foods like eggs you can consume.

 Besides being a great protein source, seafood is low in saturated fat and high in omega-3 fatty acids, nutrients that protect your heart.
 A 3-ounce salmon steak has about 17 grams of protein.
 Other high-protein, heart-healthy choices include tuna, sardines, and trout.
 Try to eat 4 ounces of seafood twice a week.

 Dairy foods are full of muscle-building protein.
 Dairy items also may help lower blood pressure and cut your risk of diabetes.
 One cup of skim milk has 8 grams of protein.
 If you want even more, try fat-free Greek yogurt.
 One serving can have up to 18 - 20 grams of protein -- double the amount of traditional yogurt.
 Shoot for three servings of fat-free or low-fat dairy products every day.You run a higher chance of lactose intolerance as you age, so consider lactose-free milk, eggs, and nut butters.